arduino/help-center-content/content/Hardware Support/Nano Family/Nano-boards-that-can-be-powered-directly-with-3-3-V.md

 * Nano 33 BLE
 * Nano 33 BLE Sense
 * Nano 33 BLE Sense Rev2
+* Nano ESP32
 * Nano RP2040 Connect

 ### Purpose and considerations

 Bypassing the onboard voltage regulator allows you to power the board directly with 3.3 V, adding the advantage of greater power efficiency and reduced heat generation on the board

-However, you should note the following:
+However, please note:

 * The power you supply in this configuration must be pre-regulated.
-* You can no longer use USB power the board or upload sketches.
+* You can no longer use USB to power the board or upload sketches.

 Consequently, this configuration is mainly recommended for reducing power consumption for ready-to-deploy projects in which the board will be inactive for long periods of time.